ggwozdz90/speech-to-text-api/docs/DOCKERHUB.md

 Available versions:

+- `version-cpu`: CPU-only version (fully tested and stable)
-- `version-cuda124`: NVIDIA CUDA 12.4 support for GPU acceleration
+- `version-cuda124`: NVIDIA CUDA 12.4 support for GPU acceleration (proof-of-concept implementation)*
-- `version-rocm62`: AMD ROCm 6.2 support for GPU acceleration (require build from source code)
+- `version-rocm62`: AMD ROCm 6.2 support for GPU acceleration (proof-of-concept implementation, requires build from source code)*
-- `version-cpu`: CPU-only version
-- `latest`: Points to latest CUDA version
+- `latest`: Points to latest CPU version

+*Note on GPU Support: The CUDA and ROCm implementations are currently in a proof-of-concept stage.
+While functional for basic use cases, they have not been comprehensively tested across all scenarios.
+Users may need to customize Docker images with additional GPU support software for their specific computing environments.
+I recommend the CPU version which has been thoroughly tested and validated.
+The GPU implementations serve as a foundation for future development of more advanced functionality.

 ## Quick Start